drakonicguy/webbypet/README.md

   - ✅ walks around
   - speed is relative to distance. can be adjusted
   - can be pet
+  - can be picked up (i have no idea how to implement this. help)
   - ✅ speaks phrases (in text bubbles)
   - ✅ can be taught phrases (stored via cookies, initial ones are visible to all, taught ones are unique for every visitor)
   - ✅ sprite handling